The Non-assurance of Dental Insurance

 By Cari Griffo for Beyond Borders Dental

-If you have experienced using insurance for major dental treatment, you can vouch for the fact that it covers very little.
-The yearly allowance is capped around $1,500, which doesn’t even fully cover one single crown in many parts of the U.S., and that’s after meeting your deductible.
-It is shocking to know most often the same crown can cost less than a co-pay through dental tourism in Mexico.
-The average 3-unit bridge is $4,000 in the U.S., and even with dental insurance, you are looking at a huge expense.
-Most people are unaware that when their insurance is maxed out, it won’t even pay for preventative services such as cleanings and check-up X-rays.
+If you have experienced using insurance for major dental treatment, you can vouch that it covers very little.
+The yearly allowance is capped at around $1,500, which doesn’t even fully cover one single crown in many parts of the U.S., and that’s after meeting your deductible.
+It is shocking to know most often; the same crown can cost less than a co-pay through dental tourism in Mexico.
+The average 3-unit bridge is $4,000 in the U.S., and you are looking at a huge expense even with dental insurance.
+Most people are unaware that it won’t even pay for preventative services such as cleanings and check-up X-rays when their insurance is maxed out.

 One would ask if dental insurance is worth having.
 It can be in cases where dental insurance is an employee benefit and if you are in good dental health.
 Many patients can go for years without needing major work, with insurance covering bi-annual cleanings and exams one hundred percent, along with a high percent/low co-pay coverage for fillings.
-However, as we age, existing dental work begins to break down and suddenly one finds themselves needing to use their insurance like never before.
-Unfortunately, after many premiums later, when one needs to use their insurance the most, it fails them.
+However, as we age, existing dental work begins to break down, and suddenly one finds themselves needing to use their insurance like never before.
+Unfortunately, after many premiums later, it fails them when one needs to use their insurance the most.

-Note: If you have dental insurance, it’s worth checking into your dental insurance company to see what their reimbursement policy is for receiving care in Mexico.
-There are many dental offices who have English speaking staff to fill out the necessary paperwork in order for you to file your claim.
+Note: If you have dental insurance, it’s worth checking into your dental insurance company to see their reimbursement policy for receiving care in Mexico.
+Many dental offices have English-speaking staff to fill out the necessary paperwork for you to file your claim.
 Also, check with the Mexico dental office and see if they will file the insurance claim for you.
-There are some that are familiar with Delta, United Concordia, Cigna, Blue Cross Blue Shield, and others, if so, they would be happy to help.
+Some are familiar with Delta, United Concordia, Cigna, Blue Cross Blue Shield, and others.
+If so, they would be happy to help.